rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-09-19-Van-Cittert-Zernike-Theorem The Double Slit Experiment with Coherent and Incoherent Light.md

 The topics shown in this video are discussed in Statistical Optics Books and usually treated with the **Van Cittert–Zernike theorem** (we'll discuss it later), but what happens it's that they are a bit mathematically obscure.

-I thought that a visualization of the topic could be helpful, but I found almost zero of them both in the internet and in the literature, so this is the reason I made this one to help to better understand this important topic in Optics ([Coherence](https://en.wikipedia.org/wiki/Coherence_(physics))).
+I thought that a visualization of the topic could be helpful, but I found almost zero of them both in the internet and in the literature, so this is the reason I made these simulations, to help to better understand this important topic in Optics ([Coherence](https://en.wikipedia.org/wiki/Coherence_(physics))).

 ## How I made the simulations: